Salome, Where She Danced: Shooting

 Filming took 64 days at a budget of almost $1.2 million.

 Reception

 On its release, the film received one of the worst critical receptions of any of Wanger's films.
-Nonetheless, the film made a profit of $149,387 and launched Yvonne de Carlo as a star.
+Nonetheless, the film made a profit of $149,387 and launched Yvonne De Carlo as a star.

+In popular culture

+In Indian Hindi-language novel Gunaho Ka Devta, there is a reference of the film in a scene where lead characters Chandra and Pammi went to watch cinema together, but got confused by the Biblical story of Salome.